TeamOscillo/chipwhisperer/README.md

 =====================

 TeamOscillo is the study group for side-channel attack by using ChipWhisperer open project.
-During we thank ChipWhisperer to their effort, we want to try whole codes review.
+Here we want to try whole codes review.
+And all the team members thank to their effot to make this project.

 ChipWhisperer is an open source project dedicated to hardware security research.
 The main GIT repository is held on the Assembla Page at http://www.chipwhisperer.com , which also